How To Find The Right Art Collectors For Your Work

 It’s important to remember that relationships with art collectors and art buyers, like any other relationship, takes time to grow and develop.
 By being an active participant in your local art community you’ll slowly but steadily begin to make genuine connections with other artists and art lovers.

-By expanding your network, you will be sure to cross paths with art collectors and art buyers who are genuinely and enthusiastically interested in supporting your work!
+By expanding your network, you will cross paths with art collectors and art buyers who are genuinely and enthusiastically interested in supporting your work!

 Put Yourself Out There!
 How Artists Can Promote Themselves and Build Community

-Being social is a big part of finding art collectors and art buyers, but it doesn’t account for the entire equation when it comes to selling art.
+When it comes to selling art, being social is a big part of finding art collectors and art buyers, but it doesn’t account for the entire equation.

 You’ll need to put yourself out there in order to make genuine connections and build community.
 Enter your work in gallery shows, group shows, juried exhibitions, and even submit to magazines and small publications – anywhere you think your work would be a good fit!